This is an updated recipe from one of my favorite breakfast scrambles!

 If you’re curious what tempeh is, it’s basically just fermented whole soy beans that have been mixed with other flavors like flax seeds or, in this case, random vegetables.

 The nice thing about tempeh is that you can prepare it a million different ways.
 You can slice it thinly or just crumble it up.
-I thought for a scramble like this, it would be better to just crumble it.
+I thought for a scramble like this, it would be better to just slice it up and crumble it in the pan.

 While I listed specific vegetables in the recipe, I’d just encourage you to use what you have in your fridge.
 Some kind of pepper is good and something like an onion or scallion is a good idea.